dotnet/docs/docs/standard/serialization/system-text-json-customize-properties.md

 ---
-title: "How to ignore properties with System.Text.Json serialization"
+title: How to customize property names when serializing JSON
-description: "Learn how to ignore properties when serializing with System.Text.Json in .NET." ms.date: 11/13/2020 ms.custom: contperfq2
+description: "Learn how to customize properties when serializing with System.Text.Json in .NET." ms.date: 11/13/2020
 no-loc: [System.Text.Json, Newtonsoft.Json]
 zone_pivot_groups: dotnet-version
 helpviewer_keywords: